Permanent Makeup Schools in Montana

 Average yearly salary for permanent makeup in Montana

 There are many benefits to starting a career in a beauty specialty like permanent makeup.
 This field is just starting to pick up momentum in most parts of the United States, so getting started now may allow you to make a name for yourself in the industry.
-Between 2012 and 2022, O*Net anticipates a 40% increase in jobs for skin care specialists.
-When you compare this job growth rate to other careers, it is much higher than average (O*Net, 2012).
+Between 2016 and 2026, CareerOneStop anticipates an 11% increase in jobs for permanent makeup artists.
+When you compare this job growth rate to other careers, it is much higher than average (CareerOneStop, 2020).
 Skin care specialists, including permanent makeup artists, may earn a competitive range of salaries in Montana.
-Per O*Net, the average salary for a skin care specialist is $31,900 per year.
-There is room for upward growththe highest paid professionals in this industry earn more than $53,600 per year in Montana (O*Net, 2013).
-Its important to invest in yourself, constantly hone your skills, and market aggressively to make the most of your earning potential.
+Per ZipRecruiter, the average salary for permanent makeup artists is $58,906 per year.
+It's important to invest in yourself, constantly hone your skills, and market aggressively to make the most of your earning potential.

 Contact the Montana State Board of Permanent Makeup